upbound/docs/content/spaces/_index.md

   - /concepts/upbound-spaces
 ---

-Upbound Spaces are self-hosted environments for Upbound's managed Crossplane control planes.
-All that's required to bootstrap a Space is a Kubernetes cluster.
+Upbound Spaces are hosting environments for Upbound's managed Crossplane control planes.
+A single Upbound Space is capable of hosting more than 50 fully isolated instances of Crossplane.

+Upbound Spaces can be self-hosted and self-managed entirely in your own environment or Upbound-managed in Upbound's SaaS environment.
+To self-host a Space, users install the Space software in a Kubernetes cluster.
 Popular managed Kubernetes services including Amazon EKS, Google GKE, and Microsoft AKS are fully supported.

 ## Spaces and Upbound

-Think of an Upbound Space as a self-managed slice of the Upbound platform in your own environment.
-Whether that's a hyper scale cloud provider or on-prem, Spaces supplements Upbound's SaaS service by enabling a new deployment option.
+When self-hosted, an Upbound Space is a fully operational slice of the Upbound platform in your own environment.
+Whether that's a hyper scale cloud provider or on-prem, self-hosted Spaces supplements Upbound's SaaS service by enabling a new deployment option.
 Now you can have control planes that run in your preferred hosting environment and Upbound's own SaaS.

 {{<img src="spaces/images/mcps-everywhere.png" alt="Managed control planes can run anywhere, thanks to Spaces">}}

-Spaces lets you:

-- Increase scale and cost efficiency by running 50 or more control planes per Kubernetes Cluster instead of just 1.
-- Each control plane configuration is fully managed from Git.
-- Integrate with Kubernetes ecosystem tooling to manage the full lifecycle of the control planes.

-The boundary of a single Upbound Space is within the confines of a single Kubernetes cluster.
-Spaces are regional hosting environments within a single cloud provider.
-You can deploy multiple Spaces (as long as each Space deploys in its own cluster).
-Upbound recommends deploying a Space for each region and cloud provider you want to operate managed control planes in.
+## Spaces use cases

+Spaces lets you focus on building resource abstractions with Crossplane rather than worrying about the underlying machinery which power them.
+Spaces simplifies creating, monitoring, and managing your Crossplane infrastructure.
+Today, users deploy Spaces for a wide array of use cases across several industries, such as financial services, automotive, or healthcare.

 ## System requirements

-Spaces require a Kubernetes cluster as a hosting environment.
+To self-host a Space, you must deploy the software into a Kubernetes cluster.
 Upbound validates the Spaces software runs on [AWS EKS](https://aws.amazon.com/eks/), [Google Cloud GKE](https://cloud.google.com/kubernetes-engine), and [Microsoft AKS](https://azure.microsoft.com/en-us/products/kubernetes-service).
-For dev/test scenarios, you can run a Space on a [kind](https://kind.sigs.k8s.io/) cluster.
-You can install Spaces into Kubernetes clusters v1.25 or later.
+For dev/test scenarios, you can run a Space on a local Kubernetes cluster such as [kind](https://kind.sigs.k8s.io/).

 <!-- vale write-good.TooWordy = NO -->
 ### Minimum requirements